anmolpant/anmolpant/README.md

 - 📫 How to reach me: oohhh toodlesssss.
 I mean, use the links in the footer.
 - 😄 Pronouns: Professional Disappointment.
 - ⚡ Fun fact: Getting stabbed is very demotivating.
-- 📚 5 Words that sum me up: Music, Movies, Memes, Minimalism, Melancholy.
+- 📚 5 Words that best sum me up: Music, Movies, Memes, Minimalism, Melancholy.

 **Languages and Tools:**